atsushieno/aap-core/docs/EXTENSIONS.md

 # AAP Extension Developer Guide

-This document explains the AAP Extension Service API a.k.a.
-"AAPXS" API.

-(We abbreviate AAP Extension Service as AAPXS.
-It is going to be too long if we didn't.
-Also, the abbreviated name would give "it's not for everyone" feeling, which is scary *and* appropriate.
-Only extension developers and AAP framework developers should use it.)

 ## What Extensibility means for AAP

 AAP is designed to be extensible, which means, anyone can define features that can be used by both host and client.
 Lots of AAP features are implemented as AAP Extensions.
-Plugin extensbility is conceptually similar to VST-MA, LV2, and CLAP Extensions.
+Plugin extensbility is conceptually similar to VST-MA, LV2, and CLAP Extensions, to minimize the negative impact of breaking changes.
+(In principle, breaking changes should not happen, but history tells things happen.)

 On the other hand, AAP is unique in that it has to work **across separate processes** (host process and plugin processes), which makes extensibility quite complicated.
 The most noticeable difference from LV2 and CLAP is that we cannot simply provide functions without IPC (Binder on Android), as the host cannot simply load plugin extension implementations via `dlopen()`.

 Therefore, any plugin extension feature has to be explicitly initialized and declared at client host, and passed to plugin service through the instantiation phase.
 Host can provide a shared data pointer which can be referenced by the plugin at any time (e.g. its `process()` phase).

+We call it AAP Extension Service API a.k.a.
+"AAPXS" API.

+(We abbreviate AAP Extension Service as AAPXS, and name the relevant C header file as `aapxs.h`.
+It is going to be too long if we didn't.
+Also, the abbreviated name would give "it's not for everyone" feeling, which is scary *and* appropriate.
+Only extension developers and AAP framework developers should use it.)

-## Scope of Openness
+## Scope of openness

 Conceptually AAP could come up with multiple implementations i.e. other implementations of `org.androidaudioplugin.AudioPluginService` than our `androidaudioplugin.aar` or `libandroidaudioplugin.so`, but that is not what we aim right now.
 Therefore, unlike other plugin extensibility design, our extensions are totally based on `libandroidaudioplugin` implementation.